22 French Bulldog Mixes (With Pictures)

 21. French Schnauzer (French Bulldog x Miniature Schnauzer)

-The French Schnauzer is a stubborn dog who will pretty much do what he wants when he wants.
+The French Schnauzer is a fairly stubborn dog who will pretty much do what he wants when he wants.
 But this is all part of his charm.
 With his bat ears, mustache, beard, and belly rolls, he’ll have everyone swooning.
 Very energetic for a little dog, you’ll need to invest in plenty of toys to keep him entertained.

 22. Miniature French Pin (French Bulldog x Miniature Pinscher)